Admire Switzerland's traditional Appenzell villages

 Make a beeline for Basel

 Discover the ancient university and trading city of Basel.
 Straddling the Rhine between the Jura region, Alsace in France and Germany's Black Forest, it is a centre of art and research.
 Don't miss the Art Museum, the ancient red sandstone Münster or the kinetic wonderment at the Jean Tinguely museum.
+Learn about papermaking and book printing at the Basel Paper Mill.

 Make the most of the many Mountain sports

 The mountains are the perfect place to get active, with ice climbing, ski touring, snowboarding, deep-snow skiing, heli-skiing and glacier walking.
 Top ski areas include Portes du Soleil, Klosters, Zermatt, Saas Fee and glamorous St Moritz, which also offers snow-polo, the Olympic Bob run and the Cresta run.
+In 2017 St Moritz is host city of the Ski World Cup for the fifth time.

 See both sides of Lausanne